Best Lens Hood for Sony A-mount Lenses

 Key Factors

-• Internal Coating: Look for matte or “flocked” interiors; shiny plastic inside a hood can actually reflect light back into the lens, defeating the purpose.
+• Internal Coating: Look for “flocking” or matte textures.
+Shiny plastic inside a hood can actually reflect light into the lens, causing more flare.

 Comparison Table